Smarter

 Data-driven pipeline management that helps municipalities prevent failures, prioritize repairs, and optimize budgets.

-Motmot combines video, acoustic data, and condition assessment with geospatial alignment to locate and identify problems like leaks, cracks, and corrosion to give cities a clear picture of their water system.
+Motmot combines video, acoustic, and pressure data with geospatial alignment to locate and identify problems like leaks, cracks, and corrosion that give utilities a clear picture of their water infrastructure.

-Motmot delivers clear reports and pipe-by-pipe maps that support asset management planning.
-Utilities are able to prioritize repairs, manage budgets, and avoid emergency work with confidence.
+Motmot delivers clear condition reports that support asset management planning– helping utilities prioritize repairs, manage budgets, and avoid emergency work with confidence.

 "The need for innovation in asset management has never been greater.
 Motmot’s Autonomous Underwater Robotic (AUR) technology directly supports one of MI-AWWA’s core principles: “Innovate to build resilient infrastructure”, particularly around supporting initiatives and cross-industry partnerships with a focus on advancing the water industry."